Jira Service Management vs Zendesk: An in-depth comparison for 2026

 What is Jira Service Management?

 Think of Jira Service Management (JSM) as Atlassian's heavy-hitter for service desks.
 It’s built on the same foundation as the Jira platform that developers know and love.
-It’s designed mainly for internal teams like IT, DevOps, HR, and legal who need a structured, process-driven way to handle requests.
+It’s designed to empower internal teams like IT, DevOps, HR, and legal who need a structured, process-driven way to handle requests.

 JSM's real power comes from its tight integration with the rest of the Atlassian world, like Jira Software and Confluence, and its robust, ITIL-aligned features.
 If you need to manage incidents, track problems, and control changes with precision, JSM is your tool.
 It’s all about connecting your development and operations teams to resolve issues faster.